Digital Nomad and Remote Work Visas

 What is a Digital Nomad Visa?

 Exactly what it sounds like!
 This type of visa, also known as a freelancer visa or remote worker visa, is a special type of visa issued by a host country to those interested in working there, but on a less permanent and more fluid and flexible basis.
 A travel blogger, freelancer, adventure traveler, expat-preneur, techpat and even an employee, are good examples of someone who might pursue this route.
+Read more about the digital nomad visa in this article.

 Countries offering the Digital Nomad Visa